Olav Duun

 Olav Duun (21 November 1876 – 13 September 1939) was a writer of Norwegian fiction.
 He is generally recognized to be one of the more outstanding writers in Norwegian literature.
-He once lacked only one vote to receive the Nobel Prize in Literature, and was nominated twenty-four times, in fourteen years.
+He was nominated for the Nobel Prize in Literature twenty-four times in fourteen years, and once lacked only one vote to receive the prize.

 Early life

-Duun was born in the traditional district Ytre Namdal, on Jøa an island in the Namsen Fjord in Fosnes municipality, Nord-Trøndelag county, Norway.
+Duun was born in the traditional district of Outer Namdalen, on the island of Jøa which is located in the Namsenfjorden in Fosnes Municipality in Nord-Trøndelag county, Norway.
 His parents were Johannes Antonius Duun and Ellen (Fossum) Duun.
 Olav Duun was born Ole Johannesen Raaby.
 Duun was the oldest in a family of eight siblings.
 During his years as a boy his family lived at several farms on the island, the last one being Duun.
 He adopted the last name Duun when he left the island to start his training as a teacher.

-He attended the state school at Trøndelag.
-In 1901, Duun took a position as a school teacher at Levanger in Nord-Trøndelag county, Norway.
+He attended the state school at Trondheim.
+In 1901, Duun took a position as a school teacher in Levanger Municipality in Nord-Trøndelag county, Norway.